SpiderLabs/Responder/README.txt

 --lm=0                               Set this to 1 if you want to force LM hashing
                                      downgrade for Windows XP/2003 and earlier.
 Default value is False (0)

+-e 0                                 Set this option to 1 if you'd like to serve a specific
+                                     file via http & WPAD proxy server when  one of these extensions are present in the url.
+Default value is False (0)

+--exe=0                              Set this option to 1 if you'd like to always serve a
+                                     specific file via http & WPAD proxy server.
+It's best to use this option with the --file option.
+Default value is False (0)

+--file=backdoor.exe                  Serve a specific file when using -e option.
+Default is
+                                     FixInternet.exe (provided with Responder)

 For more information read these posts: